Marty Erickson, PhD, LMFT

 Natalie Packer Townsend, CMHC

 Board Member at Large Cedar City, UT Term expires Dec.
 2021 Natalie graduated from Southern Utah University with a major in sociology and a minor in psychology.
 She went on to become a Clinical Mental Health Counselor with a degree from the University of Phoenix.
 Natalie is part of a well-established and successful private practice in Cedar City, Utah.
-She has helped her clients meet and alleviate the challenges of a broad range of mental health issues for the past eight years.
+She has helped her clients meet and alleviate the challenges of a broad range of mental health issues since 2010.
 Natalie is intent on having an inclusive practice where all clients are able to thrive.
 Determined to widen her skills and stay current in therapy modalities, Natalie is certified in EMDR (Eye Movement Desensitization and Reprocessing) therapy, by the International Association of EMDR therapists.
 Natalie is committed to providing effective trauma-informed treatment and is an LGBTQIA+ ally.

 LaShawn C. Williams, PhD, LCSW

 Board Member at Large Cottonwood Heights, UT Term expires Dec.
 2021 LaShawn Williams has a wealth of social work experience in leadership development, behavior management, community organization, and at-risk children and youth in custody.
 She provided individual, family, and group therapy in the community-based care setting.
-She is building expertise in relational cultural therapy, focusing on individuals, families, and groups.
+She has expertise in relational cultural therapy, focusing on individuals, families, and groups.
 She received a dual BA in Sociology and Psychology from Duke University, and a dual Masters in Social Work and Public Administration from Marywood University.
 She completed a Doctorate in Education at College of Saint Mary and currently serves as an adjunct faculty and administrator in higher education, as well as running her own private practice: Dr. LaShawn C. Williams, Relational Change Strategist.

 Kelly Nesbit Furr, LAMFT